chamer79/Virtual-Happy-Heure/README.md

 First time making a dropdown menu in JS.

 ## Change Log
 Decided to use the 'cocktail details by id' API url instead of the 'random cocktail' url.
-Using the 'cocktails by detail id' API was easier to link the two APIs together with the 'idDrink' key inorder to produce the desired result.
+Using the 'cocktails by detail id' API made it easier to link the two APIs together with the 'idDrink' key inorder to produce the desired result.